laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-21-crs/index.md

 ---
-title: Ultra-fast categorization of image containing animals in vivo and in computo
+title: Ultra-fast categorization of images containing animals *in vivo* and *in computo*
 subtitle: ''
 summary: ''
 authors: